teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 evidence with one recall increment and exact cleanup.
 A clean restart must restore the enabled lifecycle and `on` policy.
 Source remains default-off, rollback is `off`, disable or unload, and production remains unchanged.

+MB768 applies the same gate to production without promoting authority.
+`quotes-v3` is persistent in `observe` on nbot `#i/o`; one bounded read-only `on` request proves single-response parity, changes no quote row and returns to observe before restart verification.

+MB769 begins the second extraction wave with `data.channel_activity.read`.
+The core offers only `compare` and `heatmap`, derives the channel from the invocation, validates bounded periods and returns opaque detached aggregates over the existing content-retention scope.
+Reads may execute in observe, writes do not exist, and no package or command adopts the authority in this milestone.